sriharsha02/sriharsha02/README.md

 - 👋 Hi, I’m @sriharsha02
-- 👀 I’m interested in Backend Development.
+- 👀 I’m interested in Web Development.
-- 🌱 I’m currently learning DSA and plans to learn nodejs to land in a tech job.
+- 🌱 I have knowledge of DSA, HTML, CSS, JavaScript and currently learning React.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me @SAkshintal on Twitter